MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/jdbc-config-troubleshoot.md

   `%Path%;C:\sqljdbc_12.4.1.0_enu\sqljdbc_12.4\enu\auth\x86\mssql-jdbc_auth-12.4.1.x86.dll`

 You also have to create a *Jaas.conf* file.
-This file doesn't come with the driver by default and doesn't get installed with Java.
-You'll also need to tell the environment where to find this file.
-You can do this by either modifying the *Java.Security* file or adding the file via parameter when you load your environment or application.
+By default, this file doesn't come with the driver and doesn't get installed with Java.
+You also need to tell the environment where to find this file.
+You can do this by either modifying the *Java.Security* file or adding the file via a parameter when you load your environment or application.

-The *Jaas.conf* files will allow java to use the current context of the logged in user.
-It will also tell java to use current cached Kerberos tickets.
+The *Jaas.conf* file will allow Java to use the current context of the logged-in user.
+It will also tell Java to use the currently cached Kerberos tickets.

 - In the *Java.Security* file, you need to modify the following line: